ra9hur/Udacity-SDC-Docker-GPU/README.md

 # Sanity check

 1. Check opencv3.
-Run "Lane Finding Demo" as in the below link https://medium.com/self-driving-cars/lane-finding-demo-bd834d7928a9#.i32ooenzi Clone "lane-demo" package to your host folder
+Run "Lane Finding Demo" as in the following link

+	https://medium.com/self-driving-cars/lane-finding-demo-bd834d7928a9#.i32ooenzi

+	Clone "lane-demo" package to your host folder
 	From the nvidia-docker terminal, run -

 		$ jupyter notebook --port=8888 --ip=0.0.0.0

 	From the browser, type-in "localhost:8888"
 	Run "Lane Finding Demo" and check if the demo runs successfully without errors.

 2. Check tensorflow, gpu, keras
       From the nvidia-docker terminal, run -

 		$ curl -sSL https://github.com/fchollet/keras/raw/master/examples/mnist_mlp.py | python

-Verify that terminal prints messages for tensorflow and esblishing connections to GPU check the output.
+	Verify that terminal prints messages for tensorflow and esblishing connections to GPU. check the output.

 	60000 train samples
 	10000 test samples